 Dr Gareth Moss

-Gareth is the practice Vet Director and has worked in the practice since 2014.
-Gareth graduated with honours as a vet from the University of Sydney in 2007.
-Since that time, Gareth has worked in a variety of vet roles in Referral, Emergency, and General practice.
+Gareth is the practice Vet Director and has worked in the clinic since 2014.
+He graduated as a vet with honours from the University of Sydney in 2007 and since then, has worked in a variety of vet roles in Referral, Emergency, and General Practice.
 In 2012, Gareth attained Membership (by examination) of the Small Animal Surgery chapter of the Australian and New Zealand College of Veterinary Scientists and he then attained membership of the Small Animal Medicine chapter of the college in 2018.

 & special offers delievered to your Inbox.